Research & Blog

 With 47% of banking executives in POC mode for GenAI, the financial sector provides valuable lessons:

-- Prioritize UX: The best AI tools feel seamless—that's the difference between adoption and abandonment
+• Prioritize UX: the best AI tools feel seamless.
+That's the difference between adoption and abandonment.

-- Bake in Quality Control: One bad output involving money destroys trust instantly
+• Bake in Quality Control: one bad output involving money destroys trust instantly.

-- Maintain Human Oversight: Critical decisions need human validation
+• Maintain Human Oversight: critical decisions need human validation.

 Measuring Trust: Key Metrics

-% of users actively using AI features
+• Adoption Rate: percentage of users actively using AI features

-How often users reject AI recommendations
+• Override Rate: how often users reject AI recommendations

-Direct user feedback on AI reliability
+• Trust Score: direct user feedback on AI reliability

 The Path Forward

-Building trust in enterprise AI isn't a one-time effort—it's an ongoing commitment.
+Building trust in enterprise AI isn't a one-time effort.
+It's an ongoing commitment.

 Every interaction either builds or erodes trust.
 Every failure is an opportunity to demonstrate accountability.
 Every success reinforces reliability.

-Remember: Trust is earned in drops and lost in buckets.
+Remember: trust is earned in drops and lost in buckets.
 Build your AI systems accordingly.